openhwgroup/core-v-verif/cv32e40s/tests/programs/custom/pma/README.md

-Here are directed tests for the PMA.
+Directed tests for the PMA.

-It captures the majority of the directed tests specified in the vPlan.
+Captures the majority of directed tests in the vPlan.

-When running, one must specify a config like `make ...
-CFG=pma`.
+Requires `CFG=pma`.